VonHeikemen/lsp-zero.nvim/README.md

 </details>

-### Usage
+### LSP config

-I will show the configuration code in sections.
-I'll show a basic config with a manual setup of LSP server, one with automatic setup of LSP server, and finally the configuration for autocomplete.
+If you prefer to install every language server using "traditional" methods then go for the [manual setup section](#manual-setup-of-lsp-servers).

+If want to manage the install and update of LSP servers from within Neovim then go to the [automatic setup section](#automatic-setup-of-lsp-servers).

 #### Manual setup of LSP servers

+First thing you'll want to do is install the language servers you want to use.
+Visit nvim-lspconfig's documentation, in the [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) file you'll find the list of LSP servers and how to install them.

+Once you have the LSP servers in your system, add the config of lsp-zero.

 ```lua
 local lsp = require('lsp-zero').preset({})